ices-taf/seafloor_threshold_methods/README.md

 # seafloor_threshold_methods

-For threshold method scripts - connected to the work of WKD6SCOPE
+Data, indicator and threshold method scripts connected to the work of WKBENTH4.